AntonyPss/Thony-Ui/README.md

 # Thony UI Pack
-Resource Pack for Minecraft Bedrock Ui modules, mod menu, etc.
+Resource Pack for Minecraft Bedrock Ui mod menu, etc.
 ## Information
 This is just a resource pack, not a Client and will also reduce your FPS when using.
 Developed by @Antony Pss (Discord).